guestOS/guestOS/README.md

 	* Interface builder, view debugging etc.
 * Native UI (without dependency on Qt/GTK)
 	* Will enable development of desktop environment(s) based on this stack.

+## Contributing

+We encourage you to contribute to the project!
+Please check out the [contribution guide](/CONTRIBUTING.md) for guidelines about how to proceed.

+Everyone interacting in the project and its sub-projects' codebases, issue trackers, chat rooms, and mailing lists is expected to follow project's [code of conduct](/CODE_OF_CONDUCT.md).

+## License

+The code is licensed under [MPL 2.0](http://mozilla.org/MPL/2.0/).
+Contributors are listed in [AUTHORS](/AUTHORS) file.